OpenDrupal/archived-opendrupal-drupal-fundamentals/set-up/opendrupal_drupal_fundamentals/themes/fortytwo/STARTERKIT/README.md

   You can use drush to setup your new base theme.
 Follow the steps below and consult `drush help fortytwo` for help.

   1. **Ensure drush knows about the fortytwo command**

     After you have downloaded FortyTwo and placed it in your `themes` directory, you need to enable the FortyTwo theme and set FortyTwo as the default theme on the Appearance administrative page.

     Type: `drush en fortytwo` and go to Administrative Menu > Appearance and next to Fortytwo, click on *Set as default*.
+You can also use drush for this by using `drush config-set system.theme default fortytwo`.

-The drush fortytwo commandwill now be available to run.
+    The `drush fortytwo` command will now be available to run.

   2. **Run the drush fortytwo command with the following parameters.**

      In the command line, use the `drush fortytwo "My theme name" my_theme` command to generate a subtheme with machine name foo and human name "Foo theme" in your Drupal site.

      Tip: Type `drush help fortytwo` to view options and example commands.

 ## Setup the basic information for your sub-theme.